adminion/off-the-record/README.md

 ## install

+### production install (default)
+The setup script will download and install all system dependencies (mongodb, openssl, nodejs, etc.), as well as any node-module dependencies via npm, optionally generate a key then create and sign a certificate,

 Clone the repo with git or download a copy then open a terminal, cd to that directory, then run `./setup.sh`.
 You should not use sudo for the setup script, but you must be a [sudoer](https://help.ubuntu.com/community/Sudoers) as some internal commands within the setup script use sudo.

     $ git clone https://github.com/techjeffharris/off-the-record.git
     $ cd off-the-record/
     $ ./setup.sh

+### development install
+By default, Off-The-Record installs for Production by creating and starting an upstart service; however, if you plan on installing for Development or testing purposes, you likely won't want to create a service.
+To skip the upstart stuff and just install system/node-module dependencies, supply the `-d` or `--dev` flag to `./setup.sh`:

+    $ ./setup.sh -d
+      // or
+    $ ./setup.sh --dev

 If you don't care about having a valid certificate, you may generate one at setup by supplying flags.